 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Pathology (ABPath) or subspecialty qualifications that are acceptable to the Review Committee; and, (Core)
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by a member board of the American Board of Medical Specialties or by a certifying board of the American Osteopathic Association, or subspecialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include at least three years of experience in clinical informatics; and, (Core) II.A.3.d) must include experience in clinical informatics education.
+(Core) II.A.4.

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]

-II.A.3.c) must include at least three years of active participation as a specialist in blood banking/transfusion medicine following completion of all graduate medical education.
-(Core)

-II.A.4.
 Program Director Responsibilities